cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

  - the Fortran language
  - how to run a Fortran code once it is written

-Download the tar-file `simplef.tar` to a practice directory (e.g., `Fpractice`) in which you want to work with your Fortran codes.
+Download the `tar` file `simplef.tar` to a practice directory (e.g., `Fpractice`) where you want to work with your Fortran codes.
 For instance:
 ```bash
 mkdir Fpractice && cd $_
 wget https://github.com/cdrischler/compphysics-summer-tutorials23/raw/main/fortranC/simplef.tar